 - Minor pain

 These side effects usually subside within two to four weeks.
-Occasionally more serious side effects, typically associated with unprofessional handling, can occur.
+Occasionally more severe side effects, typically associated with unprofessional handling, can occur.

 - Permanent scarring